gemerden/wildpath/README.md

  - Better readability and maintainablity (once you get used to the path-notation),
  - A `Path` or `WildPath` is easily serializable (`str(Path("a.b.c")) == "a.b.c"`), where a function definition is not.

-## Prerequisites

-The module can be installed with `pip install wildpath`.
-It is tested for both python 2.7 and python 3.3 to 3.6.

 ## Functionality